47th (Lancashire) Regiment of Foot: North America 1750–1794

 The 1748 Treaty of Aix-la-Chapelle awarded Britain sovereignty over the whole of Nova Scotia, including parts previously claimed by France.
-Between 1748 and 1755, conflict between British and French settlers resulted in a series of clashes known as Father Le Loutre's War; the regiment was posted there in 1750, taking part in the siege of Grand Pré, Battle at Chignecto and Battle of Fort Beauséjour.
+Between 1748 and 1755, conflict between British and French settlers resulted in a series of clashes known as Father Le Loutre's War; the regiment was posted there in 1750, taking part in the siege of Grand Pré, the Battle at Chignecto and the Battle of Fort Beauséjour.

 During the Seven Years' War, it was part of the force under James Wolfe that captured Louisbourg in 1758, allegedly earning the nickname "Wolfe's Own".
 It was also present at the 1759 Battle of the Plains of Abraham, the Battle of Sainte-Foy and the subsequent siege of Quebec in April to May 1760.
 It then took part in the final and decisive campaign between July and September 1760 when Montreal fell.
 The regiment returned to Britain when the war ended in 1763.

 On the outbreak of the American Revolutionary War in 1773, the 47th was posted to New Jersey.
 It took part in the Battles of Lexington and Concord in April 1775 and the Battle of Bunker Hill in June 1775 and the Battles of Saratoga in September 1777.
 The main body of the regiment was interned as part of the Convention Army and did not return home for another six years.
 In 1782 the regiment was given a county distinction when it was given the title the 47th (The Lancashire) Regiment of Foot.
 In 1791 the regiment was sent to the West Indies where it was garrisoned during much of the French Revolutionary Wars.
 In 1794 a second battalion was raised in Norfolk but disbanded soon afterwards.